mrocklin/blog/_posts/work/2014-12-27-Towards-OOC.md

 {% endhighlight %}

 In this case the function receives an iterator of blocks of data that iterate over the dummy index, `j`.
-We make such a function to take lists of square array blocks, dot product the pairs, and then sum the results.
+We make such a function to take iterators of square array blocks, dot product the pairs, and then sum the results.
+This is the inner-most loop of a conventional blocked-matrix-matrix multiply algorithm.

 {% highlight Python %}
 def dotmany(A, B):